 We’re a really small company – I manage all the marketing, with a little help from our CEO and founder, Julian Flores.
 We also have two interns.

 It’s a brilliant idea for a business!
-How long have you been using Google AdWords?
+How long have you been using Google Ads?
 How has your experience been with it?

 How did you hear about the Grade and Get Paid contest?
 Had you heard of the AdWords Performance Grader before you entered the contest?